How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Hola BCN Card

 The Hola BCN Card is a great way to save money if you travel a lot by public transport.
 The Hola BCN Card offers unlimited trips by bus, train, metro, and tram within Barcelona (excluding transportation at night).
-When buying your ticket, you can choose between 48, 72, 96, or 120 hours of operating time.
+When buying your ticket, you can choose between 48, 72, 96, or 120 hours of operating time, with prices starting at €19 per person.

 With this ticket, you stay mobile and can quickly get from one attraction in Barcelona to the next.
 This is especially worthwhile if you want to see a lot but don’t have much time.